-2. A recorded agreement between owners of adjoining properties adjusting their mutual boundary if:
+A recorded agreement between owners of adjoining properties adjusting their mutual boundary if:

-a.
 No new lot is created; and

-b.
 The adjustment does not result in a violation of applicable zoning ordinances; or

-3. A recorded document, executed by the owner of record, revising the legal description of more than one contiguous parcel of property into one legal description encompassing all such parcels of property.
+A recorded document, executed by the owner of record, revising the legal description of more than one contiguous parcel of property into one legal description encompassing all such parcels of property.

-D. The joining of a subdivided parcel of property to another parcel of property that has not been subdivided does not constitute a "subdivision" under this definition as to the unsubdivided parcel of property or subject the unsubdivided parcel to the town's subdivision ordinance.
+The joining of a subdivided parcel of property to another parcel of property that has not been subdivided does not constitute a "subdivision" under this definition as to the unsubdivided parcel of property or subject the unsubdivided parcel to the Town's subdivision ordinance.

 TOWN ENGINEER:

-Any registered civil engineer appointed by the town council to accomplish the objectives of this ordinance, provided that no such person may serve the Town and a subdivider simultaneously where he would have to check his own work or the work of a member of his firm in connection with any subdivision in the Town.
+Any registered civil engineer licensed by the State of Utah and appointed by the Town Council to accomplish the objectives of this ordinance, provided that no such person may serve the Town and a subdivider simultaneously where he would have to check his own work or the work of a member of his firm in connection with any subdivision in the Town.

 (Ord.
 22-06, 8-16-2022; amd.
 Ord.
 23-07, 8-19-2023)